Rahul7794/Rahul7794/README.md

 # 👋 Hi, I'm Rahul Singh!

 Welcome to my GitHub profile!
-I'm a **Data Engineer** and **Backend Developer** with over 9 years of experience building scalable, high-performance systems for data processing and backend applications.
-My work bridges **real-time data engineering** and **cloud-native backend development**, with a focus on delivering impactful and efficient solutions.
+I'm a Data Engineer and Backend Developer with over 9 years of experience building scalable, high-performance systems for data processing and backend applications.
+My work bridges real-time data engineering and cloud-native backend development, with a focus on delivering impactful and efficient solutions.

 ---

 ## 🚀 About Me

 - 🔭 **Data Engineering Expertise**: Designed and deployed robust data lakes, scalable ETL pipelines, and real-time streaming solutions using Apache Kafka, Spark, Hudi, and Airflow.
-- 💻 **Golang Backend Development**: Specialized in microservices, gRPC, REST APIs, and distributed systems with a focus on high availability and performance.
+- 💻 **Golang Backend Development**: Specialized in microservices, gRPC, REST APIs, and distributed systems focusing on high availability and performance.
 - 🌱 **Cloud Infrastructure**: Extensive experience with AWS and GCP, leveraging Terraform, Docker, and Kubernetes for infrastructure automation.
 - 🎯 **Current Focus**: Building distributed systems with Raft consensus, optimizing Kafka-based tick data pipelines, and exploring SSO integrations for enterprise applications.
 - 📝 **Blog Author**: Sharing insights on data engineering and backend systems on [Medium](https://medium.com/@rhlkmr089).